Employer Branding

 Even if you’re not hiring right now for any combination of reasons, you will be one day — and your employer brand is a boon for peak recruiting efficiency as soon as you’re ready to get back out there.

-Here’s a rundown of the many benefits of employer branding:
+Here’s a quick rundown of some of the many benefits of employer branding:

 The most talented professionals know they have options.
 When choosing whether to continue the search or accept your offer, candidates will take your employer brand into account and weigh it against your competitors’ brands.